MMGehrke/SafeTravels/TESTING_GUIDE.md

-# SafeTravels Testing Guide
+# Galois Testing Guide

-Complete guide to testing all features of the SafeTravels application.
+Complete guide to testing all features of the Galois application.

 ---